-Over 300,000 Service Members will be separating from the military each year over the next 5 years, totaling approximately 1.5 million individuals.
-The federally-funded public workforce system, comprised of approximately 2,500 AJCs across the nation, provides priority of service for Veterans in all DOL-funded employment and training programs.
-Through the Department's mainline employment and training programs and services administered through this nationwide network of American Job Centers, we have served over 1.4 million veteran participants in Program Year 2012 (July 1, 2012 - June 30, 2013).
+Over 200,000 Service Members will be separating from the military each year over the next several years.
+The federally-funded public workforce system, comprised of nearly 2,500 AJCs across the nation, provides priority of service for Veterans in all DOL-funded employment and training programs.
+Through the Department's mainline employment and training programs and services administered through this nationwide network of American Job Centers, we have served approximately 1.2 million veteran participants in Program Year 2013 (July 1, 2013 - June 30, 2014).